 The CBM experiment will open a new era of multidifferential precision measurements of strange hadrons including multi-strange (anti-) hyperons.
-The expected particle yields are sufficient to study with unprecedented statistical significance the production and propagation of heavy strange and anti-strange baryons up to Ω^+ hyperons in dense nuclear matter.
+The expected particle yields are sufficient to study with excellent unprecedented statistical significance the production and propagation of heavy strange and anti-strange baryons up to $\Omega^+$ hyperons in dense nuclear matter.
 Also excited hyperon states can be identified.
-Moreover, it will be possible to study hyperon-nucleon and hyperon-hyperon correlations in order to explore the role of hyperons in neutron stars, which is of utmost importance with respect to the "hyperon puzzle".
+Moreover, it will be possible to study hyperon-nucleon and hyperon-hyperon correlations in order to explore the role of hyperons in neutron stars, which is of utmost importance with respect to the difficulty to reconcile the measured masses of neutron stars with the presence of hyperons in their interiors, the so-called hyperon puzzle [50] "hyperon puzzle".